Gwen Stefani Reveals Her ‘Deal Breaker’ With Blake Shelton Ahead Of ‘The Voice’

 A post shared by Gwen Stefani (@gwenstefani) on

-Levine joked about saying the same things about Shelton but ultimately admitted that he’d rather trade insults.
-Shelton then chimed in about there’s a lot of love between the coaches this year, and how it might be the greatest combination ever.
+Levine joked about saying the same things about Shelton, but ultimately admitted that he’d rather trade insults.
+Shelton then chimed in about how there’s a lot of love between the coaches this year, and how it might be the greatest combination ever.

 All jokes aside, Shelton and Stefani have a lot of love for Levine.
 According to Daily Mail, the couple recently attended Levine’s star ceremony on the Hollywood Walk of Fame, where Shelton shared some kinds words about his good friend.
 While they often share jabs on the show, Shelton admitted that the Maroon Five frontman was one of his “best friends.”